 Faculty and students submit nominations to a four-person committee that consists of Ronald G. Aronovsky ’80, one of Sax’s former law partners, along with clinical and non-clinical faculty members selected by the dean.
 In reaching its decision, the Brian M. Sax Prize Committee considers the applicants’ oral and written advocacy skills, their demonstrated commitment to the zealous representation of their clients, and their reflections on the lawyer’s role within the profession and society.

-Alex Kaplan ’16 is the winner of the 2016 Sax Prize.
-Alex was honored at a luncheon on April 25, 2016 for his outstanding work in the Policy Advocacy Clinic and the East Bay Community Law Center’s Health and Welfare Clinic.
-Caitlin York ’16 was honored as the winner of the Honorable Mention for her work in the Death Penalty Clinic and the East Bay Community Law Center’s Youth Defender Clinic.
+Salena Tiet ’17 is the winner of the 2017 Sax Prize.
+Salena was honored at a luncheon on April 24, 2017 for her outstanding work in the Death Penalty Clinic.
+Nicholas Miller-Stratton ’17 was honored as the winner of the Honorable Mention for his work in the East Bay Community Law Center’s Housing Practice Clinic.